-The Council for Developing Positive Youth Culture (DPYC) with assistance from our Regional Action Council East of the River Action for Substance Abuse Elimination, Inc. (ERASE) and the cooperation of the Ellington Public Schools, sponsors an Alcohol and Drug Use Student Survey every 4 years for students in grades 6 through 12.
-Results of the survey are compiled by ERASE.
+The Council for Developing Positive Youth Culture (DPYC) with assistance from our Region 4 LPC group, The North Central Regional Behavior Health Action Organization (formerly ERASE) and the cooperation of the Ellington Public Schools, sponsors an Alcohol and Drug Use Student Survey every 4 years for students in grades 7 through 12.
+Results of the survey have been compiled by ERASE.

 Purpose of the Campaign